danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 to authorize the network elements to receive and hopefully to honor the metadata of those packets.

-Without a separate signaling protocol, remote peers are able to mark every packet of a flow as important, causing much the same problem as the previous use-case.
+Without a signaling in place between a receiving host and its network, remote peers are able to mark every packet of a flow as important, causing much the same problem as the previous use-case.
 Eventually, when all packets of every flow are marked as important, there is no differentiation between packets within a flow, rendering the network unable to improve reactive policy decisions.